-On July 2nd the Church commemorates a saint and an event, both of which remind us of the central place in our theology of Mary the Theotokos.
+Sometimes the Church commemorates together a saint and an event, both of which remind us of the central place in our theology of Mary the Theotokos.

 Knowing the sacred relic belonged in a church, the brothers took it back with them to Constantinople and informed the Emperor and the Patriarch about it.
 In June of 458, it was placed in the Blachernae church, which is dedicated to the Mother of God.
 Almost 900 years later, a Russian pilgrim described seeing it: "We arrived at Blachernae, where the Robe lies upon an altar in a sealed reliquary."